kodsmed/1DV610L3-DayTrader/L3-vision.md

 ☑ The player should be able to set the game speed, to make time skip faster or slower.
 ☑ Options should be: 1day, 2days, 1week, 2weeks, 1month.

-☑ The player should be able to view the graph of a stock, to see how the price has changed over time.

 ☑ The player should be able to see sections of the graph, to see how the price has changed over time.
-☑ Section sizes should be: 1day, 2days, 1week, 2weeks, 1month.

 ☑ When the player leaves the game, the game should be saved, so that the player can continue where they left off.